sofiaserbin/ape-gateway/README.md

 Please refer to the entoothiast repository.

+## Documentation

+You can access the Swagger documentation at [http://localhost:3000/api-docs](http://localhost:3000/api-docs)

 ## Tests

 This repository includes the integration tests, since they're run against the API gateway.
 The CI configuration can be found in the entoothiast repository (`.gitlab-ci.yml`).